SahanG450/MyMalloc-by-C/README.md

 - The memory array size (`MEMORY_SIZE`) can be adjusted to suit specific requirements.
 - Error handling has been implemented to ensure robustness.

-## License
-This project is licensed under the MIT License.
-Feel free to use and modify the code as needed.

 ## Acknowledgments
 This implementation was created to demonstrate custom memory management techniques and error handling in C.